What Is a Classic Google Site?

 To turn that title into a link highlight it and click Insert > link from the above menu.

-Add a summery under your link to show what the link is about.
-Text sizes can also be changed with use of the toolbar ribbon.
+Add a summary under your link to show what the link is about.
+Text sizes can also be changed with the use of the toolbar ribbon.